qinjinjia/ec500c1spring18/HW2 Code Review/Readme.md

 The uses of alignments are perfect.
 The code block starting point and ending point are **easily identifiable**.

 #### 1.2 Naming Conventions
 The **‘camelCode’** nameing convention is used in the project.
 The developer utilizes capital letters to indicate the start of a word, which makes name of variables be **meaningful**.
-However, the developer uses "underline" naming conventions (e.g. 'pic_urls') in few places of the code.
+However, the developer also uses "underline" naming conventions (e.g. 'pic_urls') in few places of the code.
 It would be better if the developer could follow the same naming convention for the whole file.

 #### 1.3 Code Layout
 :thumbsup:Perfect!
 The code can fit in the standard 14-inch laptop screen.